-The computer viruses are often targeted at Accounts and HR departments, often disguised as payment advice documents, through payroll funtions, receipts or invoices as well as job applications and speculative CV’s.
+As well as seeing the festive season as an opportune time to spread computer viruses, they are often targeted at Accounts and HR departments, disguised as payment advice documents, through payroll functions, receipts or invoices as well as job applications and speculative CV’s.

-In a recent update from Pegasus Opera they have made a critical observation regarding accounting and payroll security:
+In a previous update from Pegasus Opera they have made a critical observation regarding accounting and payroll security:

 It was recently brought to our attention that fraudsters have been using Trojan viruses/malware to obtain remote access to personal computers and to record the login and password information used to access accounting/payroll systems and other applications.
 Pegasus Opera.